Gastric Cancer

 Definition, Etiology, PathogenesisTop

-A precancerous stage of gastric cancer is intraepithelial neoplasia (formerly called cancer in situ, preinvasive cancer, or high-grade dysplasia).
+A precancerous stage of gastric cancer is intraepithelial neoplasia (previously known as cancer in situ, preinvasive cancer, or high-grade dysplasia).
 It is diagnosed microscopically.
 Early cancer is an invasive cancer involving mucosa or submucosa, regardless of involvement of regional lymph nodes.

 Epidemiology

-Although it is one of the most common types of cancer in the world, the overall incidence of gastric cancer has decreased over the last few decades.
-The frequency is highest in countries like Japan and South Korea but much lower in North America, except for the first generation of immigrants from high-prevalence countries.
+Although it is one of the most common types of cancer in the world, the overall incidence and mortality of gastric cancer has decreased over the last few decades.
+The frequency is highest in countries like Japan and South Korea but much lower in North America.
+Migration can alter the risk to that observed in the destination country, especially in generations following the first generation of immigrants from high-prevalence countries.

 Risk Factors